portapps/intellij-idea-ultimate-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with JetBrains, or any of its subsidiaries or its affiliates.
-The official JetBrains website can be found at https://www.jetbrains.com.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with IntelliJ IDEA™, or any of its subsidiaries or its affiliates.

+The official IntelliJ IDEA™ website can be found at https://www.jetbrains.com.

-The name JetBrains® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name IntelliJ IDEA™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-IntelliJ IDEA Ultimate portable app made with 🚀 [Portapps](https://portapps.io).<br />
+IntelliJ IDEA™ Ultimate portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/intellij-idea-ultimate-portable/

 ## How can I help ?